jpalardy/vim-slime/assets/doc/targets/neovim.md

 endfunction

-"default statuslin with :set ruler set statusline=%<%f\ %h%m%r%=%-14.(%l,%c%V%)\ %P
+"default statusline with :set ruler set statusline=%<%f\ %h%m%r%=%-14.(%l,%c%V%)\ %P
 " Append the custom function outputs to the right side of the status line, with " | " as a separator
 ```